pylhc/pylhc.github.io/docs/resources/publications.md

     }
     ```

-??? abstract "New local optics measurements and correction techniques for the LHC and its luminosity upgrade, `J. Coello de Portugal, R. Tomás, and M. Hofer`, [Phys.
+??? abstract "New Local Optics Measurements and Correction Techniques for the Lhc and Its Luminosity Upgrade, `J. Coello de Portugal, R. Tomás, and M. Hofer`, [Phys.
 Rev. Accel.
 Beams 23, 041001, 2020](https://journals.aps.org/prab/abstract/10.1103/PhysRevAccelBeams.23.041001){target=_blank}"
     ```
     @article{PhysRevAccelBeams.23.041001,
       title = {New Local Optics Measurements and Correction Techniques for the LHC and Its Luminosity Upgrade},